 The University requires all research involving human participants, animals, human or animal tissue, or sensitive data conducted by its academic staff, research degree candidates and taught UG and PG students be subjected to ethics panel scrutiny.
 This means that most researchers within the University are required to apply for ethics approval from the relevant Ethics Panel before commencing data collection.

-Ethics applications take a minimum of 4-6 weeks to turn around and this should be considered in relation to deadlines and data collection, the Ethics Applications and Assessments tool can be found on the Academic Ethics Hub, linked at the foot of this page.
+Ethics applications should be submitted via the Ethics App and a link can be found on the Academic Ethics Hub (internal only), linked at the foot of this page.

 Why are academic ethics important?

 It is important to conduct research in line with ethical standards for a number of reasons:

 - Ethics is an essential element of good research governance